Husband of popular influencer Alexis Sharkey found dead with gunshot wound

 HOUSTON WOMAN ALEXIS SHARKEY WAS STRANGLED, OFFICIALS SAY

 According to the report, Sharkey was wanted in connection with his 26-year-old wife’s November strangulation death when authorities found him.
+The U.S. Marshal Service did not immediately respond to Fox News' request seeking confirmation.

 Alexis Sharkey was discovered naked on the early morning of Nov.
 28, 2020 along a Houston roadway by a city public works employee who reported seeing feet in some bushes along the street, according to reports at the time.